-Green Tea has mechanisms to cause malabsorption of all macronutrients, but only seems to be a relevant concern for dietary carbohydrate.
+Green tea has mechanisms to cause malabsorption of all macronutrients, but this only seems to be a relevant concern for dietary carbohydrates.
 Protein inhibition is hindered by saliva enzymes, and fat inhibition just doesn't seem to be relevant in humans.

 Fish Oil, at a dose of 8mg/kg bodyweight in rats, increases the bioavailability of green tea.
 Additionally, fish oil at this dose was synergistic with green tea catechins, at both 12.5mg/kg bodyweight and 62.5mg/kg bodyweight, in decreasing build-up of beta-amyloid pigmentation in an animal model.

 On other parameters where there is crossover, such as markers of fat metabolism (lipids, cholesterol) and glucose metabolism (insulin, glucose) and adiponectin; fish oil and green tea catechins may be additive rather than synergistic.

 One study using a short-chain peptide derived from Sardine protein hydrolysate (Valine-Tyrosine dipeptide) found that this product was synergistic with Green Tea Catechins in inhibiting the ACE enzyme, and possibly by reducing blood pressure.